Introduction

 Hot temperatures can damage plants in your entire greenhouse.

-Shading in the Greenhouse is so important, that growers who want to get the best out of their yield, shade their greenhouses.
+Shading in the Greenhouse is so important that growers who want to get the most out of their yield shade their greenhouses.

-We have all been told that it was a bad idea to use shade cloth for vegetable gardens or greenhouses.
-Sun is essential in the garden!
-But plants don’t need too much sun.
+We have all been told that using shade cloth for vegetable gardens or greenhouses is a bad idea.
+Sun is essential in the garden, but plants don’t need too much sun.

-But it is really possible to know how photosynthesis occurs.
+However, it is possible to know how photosynthesis occurs.

-The right amount of sunlight and temperature is indeed necessary for more rapid growth.
+The right amount of sunlight and temperature is necessary for more rapid growth.

-However, higher temperatures and too much sun’s rays would reduce the yield of plants on the contrary.
-Shade cloth reduces temperature and increases the yield of plants effectively.
+However, higher temperatures and too many sun rays would reduce the yield of plants.

 As a result, it helps the plants to produce more food and grow faster.

-Using shade cloth actually helps to increase the production of shade-loving crops such as lettuce and spinach.
+Using shade cloth helps to increase the production of shade-loving crops such as lettuce and spinach.

 Shade cloth can help plants grow more quickly in the spring by protecting them from late frosts that can kill young plants.